namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ### Improved security

 Legal name change forms ask for a lot of private, sensitive information.
 To safeguard this, we’ve implemented end-to-end encryption for all form responses.
-End-to-end encryption means that nobody—not even Namesake—can read your responses.
+End-to-end encryption means that nobody—not even Namesake—can read what you share.

 Here’s how it works: when you submit your form responses, we use an encryption key linked to your device to scramble the responses before saving them to the database.
-Your encryption key is never shared with anyone or sent to Namesake, preventing anyone except the person on your device—you!—from decrypting the information.
+Your encryption key is never shared with anyone or sent to Namesake, preventing anyone except you from decrypting the information.

 You can delete all of your data at any time, and we plan to offer anonymous sign-in in the future.
-Out of an abundance of safety, we never ask for your social security number, and always request that you fill it out by hand.
+Out of an abundance of safety, we never ask for your social security number, and always request that you fill it out on your own.

 ### We're open source

 Finally, as part of our commitment to security and transparency, our entire new app is open source and MIT-licensed.
 You can [view the codebase](https://github.com/namesakefyi/namesake) on GitHub.
 We welcome new contributors!
 Check out our [contribution guide](https://github.com/namesakefyi/namesake/blob/main/CONTRIBUTING.md) and explore some [good first issues](https://github.com/namesakefyi/namesake/contribute).
 Questions?
-Come chat with us in the #code channel [on Discord](https://namesake.fyi/chat).
+Come chat with us in the #code channel [on Discord](/chat).

 ## What's next?

 First, we’ll be responding to your feedback.
 Have suggestions for Namesake?
 Ran into an issue?
-Let us know.
+Let us know on [Discord](/chat) or by emailing [hey@namesake.fyi](mailto:hey@namesake.fyi).

 ### Shutting down the old app

 **The [legacy app](http://masstpc.joinnamesake.com) will shut down on July 31, 2025.** At this point, all user data within that site will be permanently deleted.
 There is no way to transfer data from the old site to the new one.
 If you have forms from the site you would like to download, please do so before July 31st.
-If you run into issues, we can help support you at [hey@namesake.fyi](mailto:hey@namesake.fyi).
+If you run into issues, we can support you at [hey@namesake.fyi](mailto:hey@namesake.fyi).

 ### Supporting more states

 We’re looking to support additional states, starting with New York!

-If you work for an organization which helps facilitate trans name changes in the US and you’re interested in partnering with Namesake, please reach out to us at [hey@namesake.fyi](mailto:hey@namesake.fyi).
+If you work for an organization that helps facilitate trans name changes in the US and you’re interested in partnering with Namesake, please reach out at [hey@namesake.fyi](mailto:hey@namesake.fyi).
 We’d love to work with you.

 ### New feature development